Fabric Studio · Invite-Only Beta

 Do I have to write code to use Studio?

-No. Studio is no-code by default: toggle tasks, fill in forms, run.
-When you need code — custom Band Math, a bespoke transformation — drop into expression fields or export the Pattern as YAML and run it programmatically.
+No. Studio is no-code by default: toggle steps, fill in forms, run.
+When you need code — custom band math, a bespoke transformation — drop into expression fields or export the Pattern and run it programmatically.
 Your choice, per workflow.

 Who is Studio for today?